Last Updated on March 26, 2025 by Shantanu Biswas

 - Seduce (Show evidence, trust-building collateral, share the solution to the problem, make it sound very doable)

-- Convert (Share professionalism, introduce transparency in the ordering process, implicit Call-To-Action form or bot chat)
+- Convert (Share professionalism, introduce transparency in the ordering process, implicit Call-To-Action form or bot chat).

-You can use Lead Tracking tools to check the performance of a landing page in terms of visits vs conversion ratio.
+You can use lead tracking tools to check the performance of a landing page in terms of visits vs conversion ratio.
 Try to replicate whatever seems working for your blog.

-Personal Interviews & Expert Round-Ups
+8. Personal Interviews & Expert Round-Ups

 Expert Roundups are aggregated format write-up that can be written after carrying out personal interviews of each of the experts covered for your story.

-For example here is an insightful interview on The Medium featuring Tim Soulo, the mastermind behind AHREF.
+For example here is an insightful interview on The Medium featuring Tim Soulo, the mastermind behind AHREFS.
 Here, Tim shares his expertise and experience in the field of content marketing, offering simple hacks for beginners to get started.

 You should really check this out.